gabetucker2/gostack/documentation/enums/RETURN.md

 <h2>RETURN</h2>

- > Idxs, Keys, Vals, Cards, Stacks
+ > Idxs, Keys, Vals, Cards, Adrs, Stacks

 Many functions have "return functionality".
 This means they A) return a *Stack and B) will make the stack a set of cards whose vals are the return type specified (or whose cards are simply clones of the original cards).
 Sample:
  > enumerator type's name